HackBulgaria/Programming101-CSharp/week01/01-Warmups/README.md

-# Warmpup problems to get started in every language
+# Warmup problems to get started in every language

 This are the problems that you expect in every programming course.